espoirMur/my-blog-gastby/source/_posts/2021-10-17-how-i-break-up-with-pip-and-fall-in-love-with-poetry-my-new-girlfriend.md

 ### Adding poetry to an existing project.

-If you have a new project where you are using `pip` and have the `requirements.txt` file inside you can run the following command to initialize poetry in the project.
+If you have a new project where you are using `pip` and have the `requirements.txt`{:.language-clojure .highlihgt} file inside you can run the following command to initialize poetry in the project.

-`poetry init`
+`poetry init`{:.language-clojure .highlihgt}

 This will prompt you to set up poetry to your existing project and asked you to give some details about your project such as the project name, the python version you want to use, and the description.
-It will consequently generate the `pyproject.toml` file which will contain all the details about your project as well as the top-level projects requirement and their versions.
+It will consequently generate the `pyproject.toml`{:.language-clojure .highlihgt} file which will contain all the details about your project as well as the top-level projects requirement and their versions.

 ### Creating virtual environment

-Poetry creates by default virtual environment in a folder called `~/Library/Application Support/pypoetry` but you can change those settings by using the following command :
+Poetry creates by default virtual environment in a folder called `~/Library/Application Support/pypoetry`{:.language-clojure .highlihgt} but you can change those settings by using the following command :

-`poetry config virtualenvs.in-project true `
+`poetry config virtualenvs.in-project true `{:.language-clojure .highlihgt}

 After running that command you can run the following :

-`poetry shell `
+`poetry shell `{:.language-clojure .highlihgt}

 It will activate the project’s virtual environment and create a new one if the project does not have one.

 ### Installing the requirements for your projects.

-If you have the `requirements-news.txt` file resulting from the command you run on the first step, you can install all the packages in that and their corresponding version by running the following command:
+If you have the `requirements-news.txt`{:.language-clojure .highlihgt} file resulting from the command you run on the first step, you can install all the packages in that and their corresponding version by running the following command:

-`for item in $(sed -n 's/==/@/p' requirements-new.txt); do poetry add "${item}" ; done`
+`for item in $(sed -n 's/==/@/p' requirements-new.txt); do poetry add "${item}" ; done`{:.language-clojure .highlihgt}

 > This will work only on Linux and Mac, still trying to find the exact version of it for Windows.

 What does that command do?
-I loop over every line of the `requirement-new.txt` file take the dependency, and just replace the `==` in the dependency with `@` and then add it with poetry.
+I loop over every line of the `requirement-new.txt` file take the dependency, and just replace the `==` in the dependency with `@`{:.language-clojure .highlihgt} and then add it with poetry.

-If for example in the file you have pandas==1.1.1, it will install the following with poetry `poetry add pandas@1.11`
+If for example in the file you have pandas==1.1.1, it will install the following with poetry `poetry add pandas@1.11`{:.language-clojure .highlihgt}

   If everything goes well you should have the all the top-level packages installed with their dependencies.

-Once the command has successfully run and you have everything installed, you should check if your `pyproject.toml` file contains all the packages and their top-level dependencies.
+Once the command has successfully run and you have everything installed, you should check if your `pyproject.toml`{:.language-clojure .highlihgt} file contains all the packages and their top-level dependencies.

-You can now remove the old `requirements.txt` file and the newly create `requirement-new.txt `file by running.
+You can now remove the old `requirements.txt` file and the newly create `requirement-new.txt `{:.language-clojure .highlihgt}file by running.

-`rm -f requirements.*`
+`rm -f requirements.*`{:.language-clojure .highlihgt}